 Blogmas: I ran another marathon

-No, I haven’t forgotten about my blogmas just yet.
-I’ve simply been busy running another marathon.
+I haven’t quit on blogmas just yet, I’ve simply been busy running another marathon.

 The first time I ran a marathon I wrote a blog about it, specifically focused on how upon finishing, I felt nothing.
 Well, I felt something, just not what I thought I would feel.
 You can read more about that another time (or now, click here).

-While that held true this time as well, it was also accompanied by feeling powerful and even optimistic.
+While that held true this time as well, it was also accompanied by feeling a feeling of optimism– once the nausea passed.

-Because these positive feelings were a new association, my mind immediately turned negative.
-I experienced thoughts like: Did I not run fast enough?
+This positive feeling was a new association and unfortunately my mind immediately turned negative.
+I experienced plenty of self doubt: Did I not run fast enough?
 Should I have pushed myself harder?
 Maybe I could have if I wasn’t such a slacker during training!
-And so on.

-But the truth is, I pushed myself incredibly hard— so hard that I achieved the goal I set out for, and with a minute to spare (or a couple minutes and change if you’re looking at my watch time).
+But the truth is, I pushed myself incredibly hard.
+So hard that I achieved the goal I set out for with a minute to spare (or a couple minutes and change if you’re looking at my watch time).

 But not during the race.
 For some reason during the race I felt… strong?
 I don’t know why it feels so hard to admit, maybe it seems cocky?
 But I think that’s what it was.
 I felt strong.

-It’s not that the race was easy by any means.
-I just felt confident it my pace, in my cadence and in reaching the end.
+It’s not that the race was easy, 26.2 could never be.
+I just felt confident in my pace, in my cadence, in reaching the end.
 I never felt the need to walk.
 When the miles got hard (I’m looking at you 23-26) my body just slowed, but it didn’t stop.

 A lot of this I’m sure has to do with fueling.
-Jakob’s really been pushing me to up my gel (carb.) intake.
-And it definitely would have paid off if I hadn’t stopped consuming them at mile sixteen (oops).
+Jakob’s really been pushing me to up my carb. intake.
+It probably would have paid off if I hadn’t stopped consuming them at mile sixteen (oops).

-I have a ways to go with fueling and speed, strength training and mentality.
-But I feel really good about that room for growth, which is something I haven’t felt from a race really, ever.
+While I have a ways to go with fueling and speed, strength training and mentality, I feel really good about that room for growth.

 I’m optimistic, scared and excited.